MLXIO

 On May 30, 2026, Solly surfaced as a unusually dense charging pitch: a 300W power bank with a fold-down wall plug, built-in USB-C cable, solar backup, and planned August shipping — all inside a 3.1 x 2 x 1.4-inch device weighing 14.1 oz.

 That timing matters because the product is not being sold as a finished retail item.
 It is part of a crowdfunding campaign, with early pricing starting at $89, according to Notebookcheck.
-The headline spec is aggressive.
+The headline spec is aggressive, much like the 120 km e-bike bet.
 The delivery risk is part of the story.

 Notebookcheck warns that the campaign “carries a considerable financial risk for backers” and says it “seems very ambitious,” making the crowdfunding risk “relatively high in this specific case.”